Workplace Safety Tips - risks & remedies for bullying, harassment, and violence in the workplace.

 It's crucial for employers to have a process for reporting incidents confidentially and to expect employees to report worrying behavior.
 When warning signs are reported, the response must be tailored to the situation.
 NEVER ignore it.

 The first report may just prompt a closer watch.
 If more reports come in, it may need to take action, such as free counseling.
 The next step may be to give the employee some paid time off to resolve his or her issues.
-In the worst cases, the employer may be forced to fire the employee (with a local police office present) and get a restraining order.
+In the worst cases, the employer may be forced to fire the employee (with a local police officer present) and get a restraining order.

 Oftentimes, bullies never truly grow up; they badger, tease, and taunt victims throughout childhood, their teens, and then as “adults” in the workplace.
 Oh, they’ve grown more discrete, not using physical violence anymore, now they just use intimidation and snide, belittling, mocking, hostile humor – day after day, week after week, year after year.